pragdave/pragdave.github.io/_posts/2020-05-05-advice-on-learning-a-language.md

 ---

 One of my students emailed me privately.
-She wanted to learn a new language over the summer, but she has "always had trouble finding structure and knowing what to learn when pursuing independent studies such as these."
-I've had this same question a number of times in the past, so I thought it might be useful to post my response.
+She wanted to learn a new language over the summer, but she has _"always had trouble finding structure and knowing what to learn when pursuing independent studies such as these."_ I've had this same question a number of times in the past, so I thought it might be useful to post my response.

 This is just my way of thinking about it.
-I'd be interested to here your techniques for picking up new things.
+I'd be interested to hear your techniques for picking up new things.